-For example, online shopping giants such as Amazon often send personalized discounts when they sense inactivity in your account.
+For example, online shopping giants like Amazon often send personalized discounts when they sense inactivity in your account.
 They would also remind you of the products you have left in the cart without buying and asks you the reason for not buying it.
 Politely, of course!

 Many companies use live chat or chatbots to keep the conversation going.
 The only thing to be taken care of is how you are doing it.
 You should not spam the customer and smother them in love.
 Be polite and sensible while emailing customers.